XxDevilsCloverxX/CPUArch/README.md

 ### MUXFile

 This module defines the multiplexers used in the CPU.
 The multiplexers are used destination from the ALU and the input for bus B of the ALU.
 The multiplexers are implemented as a case statement that updates the output busses based on the control signal.
+This also contains the hazard detection unit used for ensuring that the CPU does not have any data hazards.
+The hazard detection unit is implemented as a case statement that checks the current instruction and the previous instruction for any data hazards.
+If a data hazard is detected, the hazard detection unit will attempt to overwrite the input data for the ALU with the correct data.
+If the data is not available, the hazard detection unit will stall the pipeline until the data is available.
+Additionally, the hazard detection unit will attempt to temporarily disable the pipeline on store instructions by one clock cycle in order to allow the RAM to write the data to memory properly.

 > For the input multiplexer, the control signal is the 2-bit addressing mode.